An Experimental Characterization of Mechanical Layer Jamming Systems: INTRODUCTION

 In this paper, we define and explore the design space of layers with teeth-like protrusions as elements in a jamming structure (Fig. \ref{fig:CAD}), which is called mechanical jamming.
 Related works include designs with transverse beam-like structures that span the entire width of a flat sheet have been explored in the literature to improve resistance to shear \cite{gloveJamming, clutchingStripsExoskel}.
 In the same vein, teeth shaped like half-spheres were also used to enhance shear resistance \cite{clutchingJammingBalls}.

-To date there has been no comprehensive study on mechanical layer jamming, and moreover the tests seen in the literature are typically restricted to bending tests only.
-The focus of our paper is therefore on comprehensive evaluation, including torsional and separation testing, and on a rigorous study on the influence of our chosen design parameters on the performance of mechanical layer jamming systems across those tests.
+Tests on mechanical layer jamming seen in the literature are typically restricted to bending tests only.
+In practice, robot arms manipulating a load are also subjected to torsion due to uneven load distribution, making this mode important to study.
+Our design of layers introduces compliance at the interface between layers, and as a result adhesive and frictional effect.
+Hence. quantifying the force required to separate layers is also of interest.
+The focus of our paper is therefore on comprehensive evaluation, including torsional and separation testing and on a rigorous study on the influence of our chosen design parameters on the performance of mechanical layer jamming systems across those tests.

 This study examines how the geometry of interlocking, dual-material teeth affects stiffness modulation.
 To this end, we present

 \begin{enumerate} \item a novel design of jamming layers incorporating teeth-shaped features to enhance inter-layer interaction, \item a systematic experimental setup that enables controlled testing under different loading conditions, \item a comprehensive characterization of the structure’s response to bending and twisting, and \item a characterization of the force required to separate jammed layers. \end{enumerate}